 The CRM component is actually a later addition to HubSpot’s market automation and content management system.
 Put that in context and you have an all-in-one inbound marketing platform to organize contacts into leads.

 The app, like most CRM software, can also lend to your prospects a level of personalized touch they’ll appreciate.
-This is important, as noted in a Forbes article about 2017 marketing trends: “In a world of too much content and not enough time, personalization is a huge win for brands looking to earn the attention of their consumers.”
+This is important, as noted in a Forbes article about 2018 marketing trends: “Personalization and authenticity will separate successful marketers from those who just contribute to noise.”

 In this review, we’ll focus on HubSpot’s CRM component.
 It’s certainly an attractive option for small business because it’s free.
 However, after reading this article, you’ll see being free isn’t the main reason why you’ll like the app.

 There are other reasons to consider.
 Do the key features address your needs?
 Does it have good integration to give you the flexibility to migrate to another system or scale up to paid features?
 Ease of use is also critical.
 The most robust CRM solution means nothing if it’s too complicated for team members.